sanirawat/DeepGuard/README.md

 ### Step-by-Step Explanation:

 1. Input Collection:
-The system accepts images, videos, or audio files provided by the user.
+The system takes image, video, or audio files as supplied by the user.

 2. Preprocessing:
-   + Videos are broken into frames.
++ Videos are segmented into frames.
-   + Audio is extracted from videos or processed directly.
++ The audio portion comes from the video or direct audio processing.
-   + Faces are detected for visual analysis.
++ Face detection for visual analysis is performed.

 3. Feature Extraction:
-   + Visual features are extracted using deep learning models.
++ The visual features are extracted by using deep learning models.
-   + Audio features are extracted using signal processing techniques.
++ Extraction of audio features is done through signal processing.

 4. Multimodal Fusion:
-Results from both visual and audio analysis are combined to improve accuracy and reliability.
+   Results of both visual analysis and audio analysis are incorporated together for better accuracy and results.

 5. Final Output:
-The system classifies the input as Real or Fake, along with a confidence score.
+   It will either classify the input as "Real" or "Fake" with some degree of "confidence."